Manishk52/Smart-Crop-recommendation/README.md

 - Expand to mobile applications for broader access.
 - Develop advanced predictive models utilizing deep learning.

-## License
-This project is licensed under the MIT License.
-For full details, refer to the [LICENSE](LICENSE) file.

 ---
 *Empowering farmers with technology for a sustainable future!* 🌱